ClementMs/Storing-and-Analysing-Storm-Data-with-PostgreSQL-on-AWS/README.md

 # Storing-and-Analysing-Storm-Data-with-PostgreSQL-on-AWS
-This project started on dataquest.io with a PostgreSQL DB set up on a local machine.
+This project started out on dataquest.io with a PostgreSQL DB set up on a local machine.
 No solution was provided.
 After launching this DB on Amazon RDS and reading a few articles on the subject, I began analysing the storm data.

 Table of Contents
 I) Creating a PostgreSQL DB Instance on Amazon RDS